yselkowitz/flatpak-runtime-scripts/README.md

     fetch-metadata` (replace f36 with the new release).
 You might need to update the `/etc/fedmod/fedora.yaml` file and add a new release there.
-If the new Fedora is already released, then duplicate the f36 part under the `releases:` section.
-If the new version isn't released yet, do the same, but replace `fedora-stable` with `fedora-branched`.
+If the new Fedora is already released, then duplicate the f36 part under the `releases:` section [example](https://pagure.io/fork/tpopela/modularity/fedmod/c/0df9ced507b8e9ce76a62cc35015c403073873ca).
+If the new version isn't released yet, do the same, but replace
+    `fedora-stable` with `fedora-branched`.
  7. Run `make new-runtime`.
 In case of any problems you will need to update the `tools/resolve-files.py` to adapt it for new library versions and so on.